Frequently Asked Questions About Individual and Family Insurance Plans

 Are birth control pills covered under my plan?

-Yes.
-Birth control pills (oral contraceptives) and injectable contraceptives are examples of preventive, wellness and disease management services under the list of essential health benefits and covered 100 percent by all plans.
+list of essential health benefits and covered 100 percent by all plans.

 Top of Page